yosoufe/SFND_2D_Feature_Tracking/report.md

 only used to calculate the average time.
 Because the first image took a lot of time probably for initialization of objects which should be ignored for long stream of sensor frame data.

+The measurement for the CUDA ones is not 100% fair because it is not optimized well.
+There are a lot copy and paste between the CPU memory and GPU memory which is happening and can be optimized later.
+Though they are showing good performance.

 |  **Detector** | **Descriptor** | **Average** | **Image 0** | **Image 1** | **Image 2** | **Image 3** | **Image 4** | **Image 5** | **Image 6** | **Image 7** | **Image 8** | **Image 9** |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 |  **FAST_CUDA** | **BRIEF** | 0.9799766667 | 141.7679 | 1.457381 | 1.059315 | 1.073808 | 0.868882 | 0.841434 | 0.878895 | 0.875319 | 0.813041 | 0.951715 |